KSAH-42/RabbitOM/README.md

 | RECORD                       | Ask for recording                                                       |
 | REDIRECT                     | This method is used to redirects the traffic                            |

 Depending of cameras, you MUST send periodically a heart beat message using a particular message, otherwise the streaming will be closed by the server.
 Please notes also, to maintain a session active you must read the documentation of the camera to know which RTSP method is need to keep alive a session.
-There is not predifined method for all cameras.
+There is no predifined method for all cameras.
 If you are using Onvif protocol, the Onvif tells that the GetParameter must be used, but in the real world some manufacturer used the GET_PARAMETER or the SET_PARAMETER or the OPTIONS methods.
 It's depends of the product.

 By essence, RTSP is very similar to http message except important things: